-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

-The annual and special meeting of shareholders (the "Meeting") of Sprott Inc. (the "Corporation") will be held at the Toronto Region Board of Trade, First Canadian Place, Suite 350, 77 Adelaide Street West, Toronto, Ontario, on Wednesday, May 14, 2014 at 4:00 p.m.
+NOTICE IS HEREBY GIVEN that the annual meeting of shareholders (the "Meeting") of Sprott Inc. (the "Corporation") will be held at the offices of Baker & McKenzie LLP, Brookfield Place, Bay/Wellington Tower, 181 Bay Street, Suite 2100, Toronto, Ontario, on Wednesday, May 13, 2015 at 11:00 a.m.
 (Toronto time) for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2013 together with the auditors' report thereon; - 2. to elect the directors for the ensuing year; - 3. to reappoint Ernst & Young LLP as auditors of the Corporation and to authorize the board of directors (the "Board") to fix their remuneration and terms of engagement; - 4. to consider and, if thought advisable, to pass, with or without amendment, an ordinary resolution to approve all unallocated options, rights and entitlements with respect to treasury issuances under the amended and restated stock option plan of the Corporation; - 5. to consider and, if thought advisable, to pass, with or without amendment, an ordinary resolution to approve all unallocated options, rights and entitlements with respect to treasury issuances under the employee profit sharing plan for non-U.S. employees of the Corporation and its affiliated entities; - 6. to consider and, if thought advisable, to pass, with or without amendment, an ordinary resolution to approve all unallocated options, rights and entitlements with respect to treasury issuances under the equity incentive plan for U.S. service providers of the Corporation and its affiliated entities; and - 7. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
+- 1. to receive the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2014 together with the auditors' report thereon (the "2014 Financial Statements"); - 2. to elect the directors for the ensuing year; - 3. to reappoint Ernst & Young LLP as auditors of the Corporation and to authorize the board of directors of the Corporation (the "Board") to fix their remuneration and terms of engagement; and - 4. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.